intervall-ludger/DICOM-Anonymizer/README.md

 ## Feedback

 Feedback is greatly appreciated.
 If you find any bugs or have suggestions, please open an issue in the repository.

----

-Note: You will need to provide the actual repository URL in the installation steps and the actual location/link to the standalone `.exe` in the releases section for users to download.